-Nicole Kidman, Julia Roberts and other celebs swear by these 10 drugstore beauty products — and they're all under $20 at Amazon
+Jennifer Aniston, Julia Roberts and other celebs swear by these 10 drugstore beauty products — and they're all under $20 at Amazon

 Pamela Anderson can't get enough of this lip balm.
 She showed off everything she keeps in her purse to British Vogue and she says this lip balm gets a lot of action noting “very used, almost empty.”

+The ultimate moisturizer, this rich, botanical cream hydrates the skin and makes it appear more luminous.

-Julia Roberst loves this ultra-rich cream, formulated with nourishing natural ingredients like extracts of rosemary, chamomile and pansy in a base of sunflower and sweet almond oils.
+Julia Roberts loves this ultra-rich cream, formulated with nourishing natural ingredients like extracts from rosemary, chamomile and pansy in a base of sunflower and sweet almond oils.
 It's safe for use on any skin type and on any area of the body.
 No need for a facial moisturizer and a separate body lotion!

 “I put it on my hands after I wash the dishes, and wind up putting it on my elbows and feet," Roberts said.
 "Before you know it, I’ve squeezed this poor little green tube into a twist.”